 - Evenly sprinkly the dry rub over the entire chicken and refrigerate overnight, or for at least 2 hours.

-- Remove the chicken from the refrigerator to bring up to room temperature while you set up the grill for two-zone cooking with the direct side on medium-high.
+- Remove the chicken from the refrigerator to bring it up to room temperature while you set up the grill for two-zone cooking with the direct side on medium-high.

 - Lightly oil the grill grates, then place the chicken skin-side down over direct heat with the lid closed until browned.
 Flip once, cooking about 5 to 7 minutes per side.